shivampriyadarshi05/Sanskrit-to-Odia-Translation/README.md

 iv)Marks unknown words as [unknown: word]

-Here I use basic programing knowledge in python to developthe application.
+Here I use basic programing knowledge in python to develop the application.